pewi21/gw2browser/COMPILE.md

       * Click "Generate".

 * Open Git Bash command line window and change directory to `Gw2Browser/extern/freetype/build` and use these command

       mingw32-make

+#### Compile tinyxml2:

+* Use CMake-gui to generate freetype's MinGW makefile.

+      * In "Where is the source code:" box, enter Gw2Browser/extern/tinyxml2 for example C:/DEV/Gw2Browser/extern/tinyxml2
+      * In "Where to build the binaries:" box, enter Gw2Browser/extern/tinyxml2/build for example C:/DEV/Gw2Browser/extern/tinyxml2/build
+      * Click "Configure", click "Yes" if it ask to create new directory.
+      * In "Specify the generator for this project", choose "MinGW Makefiles" then click "Finish".
+      * Click "Generate".

+* Open Git Bash command line window and change directory to `Gw2Browser/extern/tinyxml2/build` and use these command

+      mingw32-make